|obverse Chapter 19·||Turning Signs (Contents)||References||SourceNet|

 The Great Learning also prescribes that ‘From the Son of Heaven down to the common people, all must regard cultivation of the personal life as the root or foundation’ (Chan, 87) – presumably the ‘foundation’ of social life and good government.
 As Polanyi (1962) might have put it: all knowledge of any value to society is personal knowledge.

-We shape our tools and thereafter our tools shape us.— Marshall McLuhan
+Life imitates art.
+We shape our tools and thereafter they shape us.— John M. Culkin, “A Schoolman’s Guide to Marshall McLuhan” (Saturday Review, 1967)

 Every time we introduce a new tool, it always leads to new and unexpected discoveries, because Nature's imagination is richer than ours.— Freeman Dyson, ‘The Scientist as Rebel’, in Cornwell (ed.), Nature's Imagination